How to Stay Organized at WorkNov 02, 2020

 Be human by creating your own system.

 Your humanity is your strength so USE it.
 Create a system that works for you.
 This can be done by trial and error or seeking advice from others.
-I have never found two people with the same system of organization.
+I have never found two people with the same organizational system.
 We all have our own system so here is a little about mine:

 Create boundaries - I don't know about you, but for me, I have found that I sometimes catch myself in the middle of a mindless task that isn't effective.
 Email is probably the biggest thing that can eat me alive!
 I believe it adds unwanted additional stress.
 To combat this, I try to create boundaries with my time.
-(Note: I haven't perfected this yet) One main boundary is to check emails only twice per day unless they are "on fire" subject lines.
-(Yes, ask people to reply on fire or urgent if it is warranted.)
-I have found the people pleaser in me connects not replying back within 1-2 hours to disappointing others which isn't true.
-I typically get the response, "Wow, that was a quick reply," or "Thank you for your timely reply," opening me up to the reality that I didn't have to put all that pressure on myself.
+(Note: I haven't perfected this yet).
+One main boundary is to check emails only twice per day unless they are "on fire" subject lines.
+(Yes, ask people to reply on fire or urgent if it is warranted).
+I have found the people- pleaser in me thinks that not replying back within 1-2 hours to disappointing others, which isn't true.
+I typically get the response, "Wow, that was a quick reply" or "Thank you for your timely reply" opening me up to the reality that I didn't have to put all that pressure on myself.
 By setting boundaries, I am organizing my time and allowing myself to prioritize and get things done.

 So if you feel like a disorganized mess, maybe some of these tips can help.
 I have no way mastered the art of organization, but I am working on it every day to be my best self.
 If you have any questions or are interested in learning more about Workzbe and what we have to offer, please contact me at [email protected] We are here to listen, coach, and grow with you to be your best self.